fnproject/fdk-java/examples/async-thumbnails/README.md

     // ...

     private void mockMinio() {
-        // ... the code here sets up the mocks in `restMock` }
+        // ... the code here sets up the mocks in `mockServer` }

     // ...